IWILLCRAFT-M0d/RenderEclipse-Tools/FileFormats.md

 ## RenderWare Data
 As previously mention, Climax used RenderWare version 3.7.0.2 and it's seem many file formats that comes with RenderWare are used.
 However most RenderWare files and some extra data are stored inside files, like a file container.
 [Leeao made a QuickBMS script for extracting exclusively RenderWare files](https://github.com/leeao/SilentHillOriginsPS2/blob/main/fmt_SilentHillOrigins_PS2_Unpack_Resource.bms) which works with all games in both PlayStation systems, but not in Wii (SHSM) because data has to be read as Big Endian while PS Systems are fully read in Little Endian.
 In this repository an adjusted version of the script can be found that works with Wii (SHSM).
 What it do is read the first value which contains the size of the file information header, normally the value is not bigger than 600 bytes and as reading Big Endian values as Little Endian normally gives gigantic values I expect it will never be bigger than 1024 bytes (1 Megabyte).
 Also a little program coded in C++ (code available in the repository) can be found and it fully extracts all data, although somethings it could bug out and cause a memory saturation so I recommend only use it if you want to extract everything from the file.
 ## \*.snd/\*.mus (Audio) - Silent Hill: Shattered Memories
 Shattered Memories uses FMOD as per the official page describe it ["FMOD is an end-to-end solution for adding sound and music to any game.
 Build adaptive audio using the FMOD Studio and play it in-game using the FMOD Engine."](https://www.fmod.com/studio).
 Shattered Memories uses version 4.
-Wii is the console that takes more advantage from it as it uses reverb and has dynamic music which files can be found in data.arc labeled with the extension *.mus, they seem to be just *.xm files with a different file extension.
+Wii is the console that takes more advantage from it as it uses reverb and has dynamic music which files can be found in data.arc labeled with the extension *.mus, they are just *.xm files with a different file extension and a extra header.
 In PSP and PS2 they just use static audio that can be found in igc.arc with the extension *.snd although through many other files more of this audio files can be found.

 The *.snd can be extracted with both [FSBExt](https://github.com/gdawg/fsbext) and [vgsmtream](https://github.com/vgmstream/vgmstream).
 I reccomend use FSBExt as it fully extract all data with the incovenience that it extract them as *.genh files, they can be reproduced from the page of vgsmtream and also coverted to *.wav.
 However extract it you need to remove the header which is everything that comes before "FSB4" and rename the file to *.fsb.

+The *.mus files can be open with most players that supports *.xm files (a convenient one being VLC), but the first 72 of the file has to be deleted in other to play them.

 Side note: In case of extracting files with the Climax's Silent Hill Split RenderWare Resource script, a file with the extension \*.fdp could get extracted.
 This files are actually \*.snd files, but with the extension of a project file for FMOD's tools.
 ## Subtitules